submariner-io/submariner/README.md

 # Installation

-Submariner supports a number of different deployment models, including an Operator and Helm Charts.
+Submariner supports deployment via an Operator as well as Helm Charts.
 The Operator can be deployed directly or via the `subctl` CLI helper utility. `subctl` greatly simplifies the deployment of Submariner, and is therefore the recommended deployment method.

 ## Installation using Operator via subctl